Have you ever been to a good restaurant, ordered a nice thick steak, only to have it come to

 people talk about.

-Sure, there are sauces and sides that can enhance a meal, even ones that add special
+Sure, there are sauces and sides that can enhance a meal, even ones that add special touch

-the others are support characters.
+others are support characters.

-So this section is where you may want to spend a little time soaking up the tips and methods
+So this section is the start of how to barbecue, where you may want to spend a little time

-of years of barbecuing, grilling and smoking.
-Click on any of the links below to go straight to
+soaking up the tips and methods of years of barbecuing, grilling and smoking.
+Click on any of

-the section you want more information on.
+the links below to go straight to the section you want more information on.
+Enjoy!

-Choices we think you need to consider for your barbeque
+Choices to consider for your barbeque

 |

-The Hardware
+The Hardware for a Barbecue

-There are many ways to cook outdoors, from gas grills to hot dogs on a stick over a campfire
+There are many ways to cook outdoors, from gas grills to hot dogs on a stick over a

 The Software

-Pardon the computer terminology, but if the barbecue cooker is the hardware,
+Pardon the computer terminology, but if the barbecue cooker is

-then what goes in the cooker is the software - the wood and charcoal that I like
+the hardware, then what goes in the cooker is the software - the

-to cook with, and some stuff I don't like to cook with.
+wood and charcoal that I like to cook with, and some stuff I don't

-Well, if the cooker is the Hardware, and the fuel is the Software, then how it is
+The Code Well, if the cooker is the Hardware, and the fuel is the Software, then how it is actually done must be 'the code'.
+This is a combination of:

 Copyright © 2009 BDT Enterprises, LLC - All Rights Reserved